 2. Possible inaccuracies

 Nearly every AI tool has a disclaimer that the technology is new and may not produce completely accurate results.
-It’s important to take these statements seriously, as AI content often includes errors that you have to identify and fix manually.
+Take these statements seriously.
+AI content often includes errors that you have to identify and fix manually.

 For social media managers, publishing inaccurate content can cause customer confusion and even lead to distrust in the brand.